decentraland/adr/content/ADR-292-customize-nametag-color.md

   - Color changes are reflected in real time on:
     - The Passport animated background, and
     - The displayed username.
-  - When the color picker is closed (by clicking outside its bounds), the selected color is saved.

 4. Data model changes
-  - Introduce a new nullable nameColor field in the Profile JSON.
+  - Introduce a new nullable `nameColor` field in the Profile JSON.
   - Structure mirrors existing color fields (e.g. /avatar/eyes/color/):
   ```json
   "eyes": {